v8/v8.dev/src/blog/array-sort.md

 ### Discussing performance trade-offs

 Moving sorting from self-hosted JavaScript to Torque comes with performance trade-offs.
-As `Array#sort` is written in Torque, it is now a statically compiled piece of code, meaning we still can build fast-paths for certain [`ElementsKind`s](/blog/elements-kinds) but it will never be as fast as a highly optimized TurboFan version that can utilize type feedback.
+As `Array#sort` is written in Torque, it’s now a statically compiled piece of code, meaning we still can build fast-paths for certain [`ElementsKind`s](/blog/elements-kinds) but it will never be as fast as a highly optimized TurboFan version that can utilize type feedback.
 On the other hand, in cases where the code doesn’t get hot enough to warrant JIT compilation or the call-site is megamorphic, we are stuck with the interpreter or a slow/generic version.
 The parsing, compiling and possible optimizing of the self-hosted JavaScript version is also an overhead that is not needed with the Torque implementation.

 While the Torque approach doesn’t result in the same peak performance for sorting, it does avoid performance cliffs.
 The result is a sorting performance that is much more predictable than it previously was.
 Keep in mind that Torque is very much in flux and in addition of targeting CSA it might target TurboFan in the future, allowing JIT compilation of code written in Torque.